Rescue Mode¶

 To enter Rescue Mode, you can find Rescue Mode from your server's main Overview page.
 Click on Server Actions, and select Rescue OS from the dropdown.

-If you had previously used SSH to connect to the server, you may get a warning that the host key has changed, and to remove the host key from your known hosts file on the local machine before you can connect.
+Once the server has booted you can SSH as root using authorized SSH keys.
+If you had previously used SSH to connect to the server, you might get a warning that the host key has changed, and to remove the host key from your known hosts file on the local machine before you can connect.

-ssh root@SERVER_IP_HERE
+ssh root@<server_ip_address>

 ,------. ,--. ,--.